shakeeb2001/Golang-Assessment/README.md

 To run this project locally, follow these steps:

 1. Install dependencies:

     ```sh
     go mod tidy
     ```

-2. Running the Application
+## Running the Application

 To run the application, use the following command:

     ```sh
-    go mod tidy
+    go run .
     ```

-3. Test the Application
+## Running Tests

-  To Test the application, use the following command:
+To test the application, use the following command:

     ```sh
     go test
     ```